June 2021 Update

 Parents / Guardians and Spectators

-- Additional non-skating / non-playing siblings should not enter the facility.
-However, if a sibling must attend, the child must wear a mask, stay with the parent at all times, and social distance from others in the facility.
+- Non-skating / non-playing siblings need to stay with their parent at all times.
+The unvaccinated child two years and older must wear a mask, stay with the parent at all times, and social distance from others in the facility.

 - Parents shall not enter a locker/changing room or surrounding hallways unless it is necessary to help their young child with skates and helmet.
 It is strongly encouraged and advised that the child learn as soon as possible how to tie and untie their skates and secure their helmet.